 Team building activities and social events are excellent opportunities for employees to get to know each other and collectively develop a sense of community.
 Even a tiny gesture like a team lunch can go a long way for employee bonding.

-Flexible schedules, Work From Home (WFH) and Work From Anywhere (WFA) options, mental health support, and wellness programs are among many initiatives that companies can implement to prioritize employee well-being.
-Not only can it to increased job satisfaction, engagement, and productivity, but it can also help to attract and retain top talent.
+Flexible schedules, Work-from-Home (WFH) and Work-from-Anywhere (WFA) options, mental health support, and wellness programs are among many initiatives that companies can implement to prioritize employee well-being.
+Not only can this increase job satisfaction, engagement, and productivity, but it can also help attract and retain top talent.

 There are far too many cases of companies failing their DEIB efforts because people in power and authority don’t practice what they preach.
 Set the tone for a positive work culture by modeling the behavior you expect from employees.